 Let Me Know If You Need More Help

 Still have questions about how to find free campsites?

-But, if you’re still have trouble finding a free campsite near your destination, don’t hesitate to let me know.
+But, if you’re still having trouble finding a free campsite near your destination after consulting those two resources, please don’t hesitate to reach out with your questions.